What does the oil price drop mean for dividends?

-Investors have been attempting to weigh up the magnitude and duration of the Covid-19 impact on global trade and demand for oil.
+Nevertheless, investors have been attempting to weigh up the magnitude and duration of the Covid-19 impact on global trade and demand for oil.
 The sharp price drop has contributed to concerns about the prospects of a liquidity freeze and widespread credit difficulties for companies operating in the sector.

 But this isn’t the first time in recent years that oil companies have had to deal with a sharp oil price shock.

 When oil prices crashed back in 2014, major oil companies like BP and Royal Dutch Shell retrenched.
 They cut costs aggressively, sold off assets and streamlined their operations to protect themselves from future market slides and remain profitable at lower oil prices.

 This meant they became more efficient – generating more cash when oil prices averaged around $65 a barrel over the past two years than when they were at $100.